 For the love of dogs …

 Ever since the Inquisitive Canine was founded in 2005, Joan Hunter Mayer’s life has gone to the dogs — and she couldn’t be happier!
-A certified professional dog trainer and behavior consultant, Joan not only loves seeing her canine students succeed, but also enjoys empowering dog parents with a valuable education to enhance their relationships with their dogs for life.
+A certified professional dog trainer and behavior consultant, and certified separation anxiety trainer, Joan not only loves seeing her canine students succeed, but also enjoys empowering dog parents with a valuable education to enhance their relationships with their dogs for life.

 She offers dog training, behavior consulting and community education programs locally in Santa Barbara, as well as online coaching globally.